GeoLarryLai/pyCoreRelator/FUNCTION_DOCUMENTATION.md

 #### `compress_path(path_segment_pairs)`

-Compresses path to save memory by converting to string format.
+**NEW** - Compresses path to save memory by converting to string format for efficient database storage.

 **Parameters:**
 - `path_segment_pairs` (list): List of segment pair tuples

 **Returns:**
-- `str`: Compressed path string
+- `str`: Compressed path string in format "a1,b1|a2,b2|..."

 #### `decompress_path(compressed_path)`

-Decompresses path from string format back to list of tuples.
+**NEW** - Decompresses path from string format back to list of tuples.

 **Parameters:**
 - `compressed_path` (str): Compressed path string